An Open Letter to the American Zen Community

 “But even the women themselves don’t claim it was abuse.”

 Experts who study the subject say that one challenge of talking about clergy sex abuse is that the survivor is often unable to identify what happened as abuse.
-Because she is an adult at the time of the abuse, she may think she is at least partially at fault and may believe the abuse was consensual if she is unable to see the role of power within the relationship.
+Because she is an adult at the time of the abuse, she may think she is at least partially at fault and may believe the abuse was consensual if she is unable to see the role of power and transference within the relationship.
 It can take years for survivors to be able to identify what happened to them as abuse and realize it was not their fault—some never do.

 “Aren’t we all complicated humans who do both good and harm?”